Geoff Duncan: Post-lieutenant governor career

-In May 2024, during the lead-up to the 2024 presidential election, Duncan wrote an opinion piece titled "Why I'm Voting for Biden and other Republicans should, too", which appeared in the May 6, 2024, edition of the Atlanta Journal-Constitution.
-He is now a full-time paid political commentator on CNN.
+In May 2024, during the lead-up to the 2024 presidential election, Duncan wrote an opinion piece titled "Why I'm Voting for Biden and other Republicans should, too", in the Atlanta Journal-Constitution.

-In the article, Duncan expressed his support in the 2024 U.S. presidential election for Democratic incumbent President Joe Biden, while strongly criticizing the GOP's then-presumptive nominee, President Donald Trump.
-Duncan described Biden as a "decent person I disagree with on policy", which he contrasted with Trump, whom he characterized as "a criminal defendant without a moral compass".
 After Biden stepped aside, Duncan endorsed Kamala Harris.
 Duncan urged Republicans to support Harris' presidential campaign, giving a speech directed to them at the Democratic National Convention.

 Expulsion by Georgia Republican Party

 On January 6, 2025, the Georgia Republican Party's executive committee unanimously passed a resolution to expel Duncan from the state party because of his support for Kamala Harris in the 2024 elections.
-The Georgia GOP asked news media to refer to Duncan “as ‘expelled Republican Geoff Duncan’ or ‘ousted Republican Geoff Duncan’ ".
-Duncan responded on social media, saying "Hard to believe this is a good use of time for a party that’s only got a limited amount of time to figure out mass deportations, world peace and global tariffs.
+The Georgia GOP asked news media to refer to Duncan "as 'expelled Republican Geoff Duncan' or 'ousted Republican Geoff Duncan.'"
+Duncan responded on social media, saying "Hard to believe this is a good use of time for a party that's only got a limited amount of time to figure out mass deportations, world peace and global tariffs.
 Learn how to take a victory lap not light another dumpster fire."

 Duncan at that time said he still considered himself a Republican and that he is trying to "save his party from Trump", according to Atlanta's WSB-TV.
 According to the Washington Times, Duncan would not be permitted to run for elected office as a Republican.

 Joining the Democratic Party and gubernatorial campaign

-On a July 1, 2025, episode of the Atlanta Journal-Constitution's "Politically Georgia" podcast, Duncan expressed his continued frustration with the President Donald Trump-led Republican Party, and discussed rumors that he might run for Georgia governor as a Democrat.
+On a July 1, 2025, episode of the Atlanta Journal-Constitution's "Politically Georgia" podcast, Duncan expressed his continued frustration with the President Trump-led Republican Party, and discussed rumors that he might run for Georgia governor as a Democrat.

-In an editorial for the Atlanta Journal-Constitution published August 5, 2025, Duncan announced he had joined the Democratic Party, and stated that the party switch was rooted in his desire to better "love thy neighbor" through "public policy."
+In an editorial for the Atlanta Journal-Constitution published on August 5, 2025, Duncan announced he had joined the Democratic Party, and stated that the party switch was rooted in his desire to better "love thy neighbor" through "public policy."

 He announced his gubernatorial campaign as a Democrat on September 16, 2025.
-He faces former Atlanta mayor Keisha Lance Bottoms, state senator Jason Esteves, former DeKalb County CEO Mike Thurmond, state representative Ruwa Romman, and state representative Derrick Jackson in the Democratic primary.
+He faced former Atlanta mayor Keisha Lance Bottoms, state senator Jason Esteves, former DeKalb County CEO Mike Thurmond, and state representative Derrick Jackson in the Democratic primary.
+Bottoms won the nomination.